0RuiAlvel0/MachSim/README.md

 ?>
 ```

+(1 Feb, 2023) The commit for previous database is not current anymore, please contact me in case you would like to test this and you need the database schema.

 ## Description
 MachSim is a php app that simulates the operation of a configurable amount of general virtual machines and allows for the introduction of operational disturbances.
 The simulation is by variation of the following parameters: